cvxpy/cvxpy/README.md

 Once a problem has been solved, the optimal values of the variables can be read from `variable.value`, where `variable` is a Variable object.
 The values of the dual variables can be read from `constraint.dual_value`, where `constraint` is a Constraint object.

+If the problem had no optimal solution, the values of all the primal and dual variables are `None`.

 The value of expressions in the problem can also be read from `expr.value`.
 For example, consider the portfolio optimization problem below:

 ```